drapostolos/type-parser/README.md

-string-converter
+type-parser
 ================

-Library for parsing a string to an instance of another type.
-Supports all java-library classes.
+Library for parsing a string to another type.
+Supports all applicable java-library classes.